Hum4n01d/ECS150-P2/REPORT.md

 the teaching staff, we are not making sure to delete the memory associated to thread A (the only memory leak we have in our test cases) because technically, this corner case is user's fault and thus, as any good documentation, we inform all users to be aware of this scenario.
+We think that a possible solution to the starvation issue is to implement a multi-level feedback queue where the priority is increased as the number of times a resource is freed but the blocked thread is unable to access it increases.

 ## Preemption
 In order to implement preemption, we used the `setitimer` function to set up a